amanveerwesley/CHI22_NSFSubjects_GazeDetection/Input/README.md

-## Subject processed and annotated videos are stored here
+## Save the videos to be processed in this directory